×

 7. Not having enough healthy red blood cells (anaemia)

 Gaucher disease type 2 is a rare form of the disease that affects the nervous system.
 It is a severe neurological disease that also affects the organs involved in type 1 diabetes.
-Gaucher disease type 2 is typically fatal within the first two years of life due to the severe brain damage caused by the disease.
+Gaucher disease type 2 is usually fatal within the first two years of life because of the extensive brain damage caused by the condition.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.